Benilde Hall Program

 Benilde Hall Program - Substance Abuse Treatment in Kansas City, MO

 Benilde Hall Program is an addiction treatment center located at 3220 East 23rd Street in the 64127 zip code in Kansas City, MO.
-Benilde Hall Program provides the following rehab services: in-patient drug rehab for adult men, rehab for people with HIV or AIDS and co-occurring addiction and mental health treatment.
-Some of the additional services that Benilde Hall Program offers consist of case management, help with transportation and social skills development.
-Ancillary services provided by Benilde Hall Program include HIV and AIDS support, substance use education and family counseling.
+Benilde Hall Program provides the following rehab services: co-occurring addiction and mental health treatment, rehab for people with trauma and judicial clients treatment.
+Some of the additional services that Benilde Hall Program offers consist of mental health services, recovery management and HIV early intervention.
+Ancillary services provided by Benilde Hall Program include counseling for individuals, hepatitis education, counseling and support and group counseling.

 Located at: 3220 East 23rd Street, Kansas City, MO 64127